kaviyarasan2865/Placement-Eligibilty-Filtering-System/README.md

 1. Clone the repository:

-2. Set up the database by importing the provided SQL file (`database.sql`) into your MySQL database.
+2. Create database with the name included in php file.

-3. Configure the database connection by editing the `config.php` file with your database credentials.
+3. create the tables with fieds required

-4. Upload the project files to your web server.
+4. Upload the project files to your web server or local server.

-5. Access the application through your web browser.
+5. Access the application through your web browser/local servers.

 ## Usage